-My eyes have been opened recently to the joys of chickpea flour.
+So yes, now my eyes have been opened to the joys of chickpea flour.
 It makes a delicious cookie, for one, and it’s so versatile!
 Other cultures have been baking and cooking with chickpea flour for centuries, but North American culture is just catching up.
 In the last few days alone I’ve seen recipes for chickpea flour flatbreads, quiches made with chickpea flour, french toast with chickpea flour, and blondies with chickpea flour, among others.

 And, compared to many gluten-free flours, it’s relatively inexpensive.
 And, though this may be entirely psychological, it seems a little more “from a whole food” than say, potato starch (how do they get just the starch out of the potato?)

 So if you are looking for a healthy treat that is high in protein and fibre, I’d encourage you to try these cookies.
 You could add raisins, nut butter, or perhaps some sunflower or pumpkin seeds.
 If you don’t find the batter sweet enough (they are JUST on the edge), feel free to also add an additional tablespoon or two of maple syrup, or, sprinkle the tops with some organic cane sugar.